Introduction

 Conclusion

-During the study, it was possible to identify several components in critical condition in the assets, with accentuated corrosion and plastic deformations, for which immediate replacement was recommended.
-In addition, the static analysis failed bar elements due to the UIs obtained, prompting the proposed structural reinforcements.
-Finally, Kot also proposed modifications to adapt the rest of the structures to the storm wind scenario.
+In summary, the study identified several components in critical condition within the structures, exhibiting severe corrosion and plastic deformation, for which immediate replacement was recommended.
+Furthermore, the static analysis revealed that certain bar elements failed to meet requirements based on the U-values obtained, prompting the proposed structural reinforcements.
+Finally, Kot also proposed modifications to adapt the remaining structures to the storm wind scenario.

 Follow our pages on LinkedIn, Facebook e Instagram to keep up with our content.